Our Statewide Role

 First 5 LA’s structure and staffing have been designed to better enable us to advance our goals and focus on those policies and resources that will yield the greatest benefits for kids in L.A.
 County.
 Our Board of Commissioners provides guidance and direction to our leadership and staff to implement our Strategic Plan.

-Senior Vice President, Center for Child and Family Impact
+Executive Vice President, Center for Child and Family Impact

 Chief of Staff

 Chief Learning Officer, Office of Equity, Strategy and Learning

 Chief Government Affairs Officer, Office of Government Affairs and Public Policy

 Chief Data Officer, Office of Data for Action

 Director, Early Care and Education

 Director, Health Systems

 Senior Director, Workplace Management

 Director, Human Resources & Talent Management